-Demographic and clinical variables were compared between the participants with and those without personal care using Student t tests for continuous variables and γ^2 tests for categorical variables.
+Demographic and clinical variables were compared between the participants with and those without personal care using Student's t-tests for continuous variables and $\chi^2$ tests for categorical variables.
 To compare the predictive ability of the study measures, receiver-operated characteristic (ROC) curves were inspected to determine cut-points for each test that best discriminated between the individuals with and those without personal care.
-Cut-points for maximising the sensitivity and specificity for each test were determined using the Youden index.
-17 The area under the curve (AUC), sensitivity and specificity were then calculated for the cut-points.
-We used multivariate logistic regression analyses to determine ORs and 95% CIs, and to assess independent associations of the cut-points of physical performance measures for demand for personal care.
+Cut-points for maximizing the sensitivity and specificity for each test were determined using the Youden index.[16]
+The area under the curve (AUC), sensitivity, and specificity, were then calculated for the cut-points.
+We used multivariate logistic regression analyses to determine odds ratios (ORs) and 95% confidence intervals (95% CIs), and to assess independent associations of the cut-points of physical performance measures for demand for personal care.
 The participants were divided into two groups according to the cut-point of the performance-based physical assessments.
 Covariates were added sequentially to the logistic model to evaluate the associations at different levels of adjustment.
-Model 1 included each performance-based physical assessment, and model 2 included the model 1 variables plus age, sex and cognitive impairment as determined by the MMSE or MSQ.
-Model 3 included all performance-based physical assessments plus age, sex and cognitive impairment.
-The participants were then divided into five groups as follows: individuals with no risk and those with 1, 2, 3 or 4 risks, according to the number of risks identified by the cut-points of the performance-based physical assessments.
-The ORs and 95% CIs for the number of risks were calculated adjusted for age, sex and cognitive impairment.
-All statistical contrasts were made at the 0.05 level of significance, and all data management and statistical computations were performed using the

-IBM SPSS Statistics V.19.0 software package (SPSS Inc, Chicago, Illinois, USA).
+Model 1 included each performance-based physical assessment, and model 2 included the model 1 variables plus age, sex, and cognitive impairment as determined by the MMSE or MSQ.
+Model 3 included all performance-based physical assessments plus age, sex, and cognitive impairment.
+The participants were then divided into five groups as follows: individuals with no risk and those with 1, 2, 3, or 4 risks, according to the number of risks identified by the cut-points of the performance-based physical assessments.
+The ORs and 95% CIs for the number of risks were calculated adjusted for age, sex, and cognitive impairment.
+All statistical contrasts were made at the 0.05 level of significance, and all data management and statistical computations were performed using the IBM SPSS Statistics 19.0 software package (SPSS Inc., Chicago, IL, USA).